 What is the age limit for a work visa in New Zealand?

-The age bracket to apply for a work visa in New Zealand is 18 to 35 years.
+While most work visas do not have an age limit, the age bracket to apply for a working holiday visa in New Zealand is 18 to 30 years.

 How can I get permanent residency in New Zealand?